-This study examines the financial sustainability and outreach of PPAF in the context of Institutionalists' and Welfarists' Approach.
+This study examines financial sustainability and outreach of PPAF in the context of Institutionalists' and Welfarists' Approach.
 Microfinance plays a crucial role in providing microcredit to poor people both in urban and rural areas.
-Microfinance development has been intensively focused on the last few decades.
-The main goal of microfinance is to alleviate poverty.
-Simultaneously, sustainability and outreach of microfinance are of the most significant challenge for Microfinance Institutions.
+Microfinance development has been intensively focused for the last few decades.
+The main goal of microfinance is to alleviate poverty and at the same time, sustainability and outreach of microfinance are of the greatest challenge for Microfinance Institutions.

-PPAF particularly emphasizes poverty alleviation, improving poor people's livelihoods in rural areas, promoting economic growth of Pakistan, and focusing sustainability with effective operations (PPAF, 2017).
-PPAF with the International Fund for Agricultural Development (IFAD) commenced programs including PPAF's Third Project, Program for Increasing Sustainable Microfinance (PRISM), and Microfinance Innovation and Outreach Program (MIOP) with common threads including social inclusion, environment, and gender.
-These programs followed a demanddriven approach based on community ownership that led to the identification, preparation, implementation, and management of interventions.
+PPAF particularly emphasize on poverty alleviation, improving livelihoods of poor people in rural areas, promoting economic growth of Pakistan, and focusing sustainability with effective operations (PPAF, 2017).
+PPAF with the International Fund for Agricultural Development (IFAD) commenced programs including PPAF's Third Project, Program for Increasing Sustainable Microfinance (PRISM) and Microfinance Innovation and Outreach Program (MIOP) with common threads including social inclusion, environment, and gender.
+These programs followed a demand driven approach based on community ownership that led towards identification, preparation, implementation, and lastly management of interventions.
 Moreover, PPAF's Partner Organizations (POs) and community institutions mobilize poor households and make them value driven (PPAF, 2017).
-Also, PPAF follows Graduating Approach for graduating the most impoverished people out of extreme poverty and provide them better livelihood, safety nets, and microfinance services (PPAF, 2016).
+In addition, PPAF follows the graduating approach for graduating poorest people out of extreme poverty and provide them better livelihood, safety nets, and microfinance services (PPAF, 2016).